replicatedhq/help-center/content/docs/kubernetes/customer-installations/upgrading.md

 ```

 ## Auto-Upgrades
+Installations, with internet access, can be configured to automatically update if there is an update available that does not require a change in the version of Kubernetes.
+Refer to this [compatability table](../installing/#compatible-kubernetes-versions), when configuring your application to auto-upgrade.

-Installations with internet access will automatically be upgraded to the latest `replicated_version` in the `host_requirements` section of your application YAML in versions greater than 2.23.0.
+Auto-upgrade will automatically upgrade to the latest `replicated_version` in the `host_requirements` section of your application YAML.
+This feature will only work in replicated versions greater than 2.23.0.